eliabecardoso/cls-context-wrapper/README.md

 - `static getInstance(params?: { name: string; options: object }): IContextStrategy`: create a singleton instance.
   - `params?.name: string`: name of the instance context.
   - `params?.options?: object`: options.
   - `params?.options?.correlationId?: object`: correlationId config.
+It is used to store a unique id per request.
   - `params?.options?.correlationId?.enable: boolean`: to enable automatic set of correlationId in `middleware` method.
 Default: true (if not passed params in the getInstance method in instance).
+Default value: `true`.
   - `params?.options?.correlationId?.valuePath: string?`: the path if a correlationId already exists in the `req` middleware param, e.g.: 'reqId' or 'headers.reqId'. (only available if middleware method is used).
-If the valuePath is not passed, the `middleware` method will try to fetch from `headers['X-Correlation-ID']`, `headers['X-Request-ID']` or `requestId` (respectively).
-Default value: uuid.v4.
+If the valuePath is not passed, the `middleware` method will try to fetch from `req.headers['Correlation-ID']`, `req.headers['Request-ID']` or `req.requestId` (respectively).
+Default value: `uuid.v4()`.
+  - `params?.options?.trackingFlowId?: object`: trackingFlowId config.
+It is used to store the id of an entire flow (e.g.: business flow), ex: Signup (All steps).
+As it is returned in the http response headers, it can be written to localstorage or any other storage and be used in all requests of an entire flow (e.g.: business logic flow).
+Default value: `undefined` (You need send a value).
+  - `params?.options?.trackingFlowId?.enable: boolean`: to enable automatic set of trackingFlowId in `middleware` method.
+Default: true (if not passed params in the getInstance method in instance).
+Default value: `true`.
+  - `params?.options?.trackingFlowId?.valuePath: string?`: the path if a trackingFlowId already exists in the `req` middleware param, e.g.: 'reqsssssssssId' or 'headers.reqId'. (only available if middleware method is used).
+If the valuePath is not passed, the `middleware` method will try to fetch from `req.headers['Tracking-Flow-ID']` or `req.trackingFlowId` (respectively).

   - Returns an instance that implements the `IContextStrategy` interface, a super set of the [AsyncLocalStorage from node:async_hooks](https://nodejs.org/api/async_context.html#class-asynclocalstorage)(if the Node version is 14.20.0 or major) or [Namespace from cls-hooked lib](https://www.npmjs.com/package/@ehsc/cls-hooked).
   - `IContextStrategy` Methods: